vha3/Hunter-Adams-RP2040-Demos/Lab_1_Incremental/README.md

 - Those sine waves are amplitude-modulated to "beeps" using [Fixed Point arithmetic](https://vanhunteradams.com/FixedPoint/FixedPoint.html)
 - [**Documentation for this example**](https://vanhunteradams.com/Pico/Multi/MultiCore.html)
 #### Protothreads Demo
-- A thorough demonstration of Protothreads.
+- A thorough demonstration of Protothreads, a lightweight threading library which will be used in *every lab*.
 - [**Documentation from Bruce**](https://people.ece.cornell.edu/land/courses/ece4760/RP2040/C_SDK_protothreads/index_Protothreads.html)
 #### Audio Beep Synthesis - *Starting point for Weeks 1 and 2!*
 - Uses Protothreads and two timer interrupts to perform Direct Digital Synthesis of two sine waves, one on each of the two cores of the RP2040.